-On April 28 at Red Castle Games in Portland, tadalafil Sean Tobin of Portland organized, hospital directed, order play in and won a 9 player USCF Blitz rated (G/5) event with 11.5-2.5.
+On April 28 at Red Castle Games in Portland, Sean Tobin of Portland organized, directed, played in and won a 9 player USCF Blitz rated (G/5) event with 11.5-2.5.
 2nd – 3rd placed with 10-4 were Yogi Saputa of Albany and Jerry Sherrard of Portland.
 In this type event you play your opponents one game with white and a second game with black.

 Fred Kleist of Seattle played in, directed and won the Seattle Chess Club Adult Swiss held on April 20-21, 2013.
 13 players took part and Fred’s winning score was 3.5-.5.
 A half point behind was Neal Bonrud of North Bend, WA taking 2nd place clear.

 Nick Raptis of Portland once again won the Portland Chess Club’s monthly Game in 60 event.
 This time with a 4-0 score.
 27 players took part in the event held April 27 under the direction of Gregori Alpernas of Lake Oswego.
 Sean O’Connell of Hubbard, OR finished clear 2nd with 3.5-.5.
 3rd – 7th place with 3-1 scores were: Gunther Jacobi, Micah Smith of Vancouver WA, Dillon Murray of Gresham, Aaron Nicoski of Vancouver WA and Ralph Anthony of Mukilteo, WA.